kowalks/casdplus-backend/README.md

 Auth info should be sent on the request header in the form of a Bearer Authentication `Authorization: Bearer <token>`

 Returns
-- `401: Unauthorized` if request doesn't contain specified parameters.
+- `401: Unauthorized` if request doesn't contain a valid auth token.
 - JSON containing `id`, `fist_name`, `last_name`, `email`, `username`, `birthday`, `password`, `createdAt` and `updatedAt`.

 ## File Tree